JohnErnsthausen/DAEPAK/README.md

 ### Build and run the library examples
 -  $rake examples

+Check out the resulting .LOG and .TXT files in the examples/EXAMPLE directory.

 ### Build your example
 -  Follow a prototype --- if need be --- to setup your problem